 His awful realization did not seem to register with Azula, who carefully drew her shackled feet out from under her to sit with her knees drawn up to her chest, leaning against the padded wall.
 "How are you?" he asked, after the silence stretched too long for comfort.
 It was a stupid question.
 He wanted her to look at him like it was a stupid question, and call him a dumdum for asking it.

 Instead, her lips quirked into a bitter smile, and Zuko tensed reflexively.
 "Mother comes to see me," she replied, leaning slightly toward him, with the air of one confiding a secret.
-He felt his breath catch in his throat, and stood very still as she continued.
+He felt his breath catch in his throat, and stood very still.
 "She tells me," Azula gave the barest of pauses, "that she loves me.
 Can you believe it?"

 Zuko flinched at her unthinking allusion.
 Oh Agni, this was not his sister.
 He wished she would curse him, or lie to him, or put him down, or dig her sharp nails into his skin.
 It would have been better than this.
 It was what he knew.
 She was what he knew.